myNBGcode/E-commerceEnterprise/README.md

 ![card details](images/card_details.png)

-In the following 3DS emulator choose &quot;Authentication successful&quot; and press &quot;Submit&quot;
+In the following 3DS emulator choose &quot;Authentication/Account Verification Successful&quot; and press &quot;Submit&quot;

 The payment should be completed successfully